rcemper/native-api-command-line-py/README.md

 For easy testing, an IRIS instance with a demo Global and
 a pre-installed NativeAPI Command Line Extension is added.
 ### Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
+If you want to use IPM installation make sure your IRIS instance
+has **irisnative** installed as described in detail in [the related repo](https://github.com/intersystems/quickstarts-python/tree/master)
+For Docker, this is already pre-loaded.

 ### Installation
 Clone/git pull the repo into any local directory